Watch and Learn: Learning to Use Computers from Online Videos: Introduction

 \section{Introduction}

-Computer use agents (CUAs)~\citep{zheng2024seeact, Kil_2024_CVPR,uitars,gou2024uground, openai2025operator} hold the promise of transforming how humans interact with software and the web, from everyday productivity tasks to enterprise-scale automation.
-To be effective, CUAs must both \emph{plan} multi-step task workflows that incorporate domain knowledge, and \emph{ground} these plans into concrete UI actions within diverse and ever-changing applications.
-Progress toward these capabilities hinges on access to high-quality task demonstrations, yet collecting annotated trajectories at scale is prohibitively expensive.
+Computer-using agents (CUAs)~\citep{zheng2024seeact, Kil_2024_CVPR, uitars, gou2024uground, openai2025operator, yang2025ultracuafoundationmodelcomputer, wang2025opencua, jedi, Agent-S, Agent-S2, Agent-S3} are emerging as a powerful paradigm for automating software and web interactions.
+From everyday productivity tools to enterprise workflows, CUAs must both \emph{plan} multi-step task sequences that incorporate domain knowledge and \emph{ground} these plans into concrete UI actions across diverse, constantly changing interfaces.
+Despite rapid progress, their scalability remains constrained by the difficulty of obtaining large-scale, high-quality demonstrations of human-computer interaction~\cite{wang2025opencua}.

+Collecting such trajectories remains extremely costly and time-consuming.
+For instance, OpenCUA’s AgentNet dataset~\citep{wang2025opencua}, which spans three operating systems and more than 200 applications and websites, required six months of dedicated annotation effort to label 22K tasks, with a total cost exceeding \$32{,}000 (about \$1.45 per task).
+Despite its impressive coverage, AgentNet underscores the scalability bottleneck of manual annotation: extending to the millions of trajectories needed for robust generalization would require substantial additional time and cost well over half a million dollars, even for well-funded labs.
+Such high costs and long turnaround times make it difficult to build datasets that capture the full diversity and complexity of real-world computer use, limiting progress in developing scalable computer-using agents.

-Meanwhile, the web is rich in human demonstration videos (\eg, YouTube tutorials, screencasts, etc.), which naturally encode complex workflows across diverse applications.
-Unlocking this resource could provide CUAs with scalable supervision and rich priors for expert-level planning.
-However, existing synthetic data generation approaches have fallen short of realizing this vision.
+Meanwhile, the web already contains an enormous volume of human demonstration videos, including tutorials, screencasts, and walkthroughs, which naturally encode rich task workflows across applications.
+If we could reliably convert these videos into structured action trajectories, CUAs could learn directly from human expertise at unprecedented scale.
+However, existing trajectory generation methods have struggled to achieve this vision.